dhinogz/bookbot/README.md

 A simple book analyzer Python script.
 Exercise found [here](https://boot.dev/learn/build-local-dev-environment-python)

 Prints out the words and letters counts from books found in the books/ directory in a nice, small report.
-At the moment, only Frankenstein is present.
+At the moment, only Frankenstein and Alice in Wonderland are present.

 ## How to run
 ```